 Our annual reports on Form 10-K, quarterly reports on Form 10-Q, current reports on Form 8-K, proxy statements, and amendments to those reports are available free of charge on our internet website at www.nationalbeverage.com as soon as reasonably practicable after such reports are electronically filed with the Securities and Exchange Commission.
 In addition, our Code of Ethics is available on our internet website.
-The information on the Company's website is not incorporated by reference in this annual report on Form 10-K.
+The information on the Company's website is not part of this annual report on Form 10-K or any other report that we file with, or furnish to, the Securities and Exchange Commission.